Martial scores again as United beat Palace 3-1 in Melbourne

 But the save ended Butland’s game, forcing him to leave the pitch after treatment on his hand.

-The 26-year-old Martial -- whose career at United looked over after spending the end of last season on loan at Sevilla -- got the breakthrough seven minutes later.
+The 26-year-old Martial -- whose career at United looked over after spending the second half of last season on loan at Sevilla -- got the breakthrough seven minutes later.

 He chested down a wonderful floating delivery from Diogo Dalot to fire past Palace’s third-choice keeper Remi Matthews after a well-worked build-up.

-United were hungry for goals, creating plenty of opportunities with Harry Maguire and Rashford both going close.
+United were hungry for goals, creating plenty of opportunities with Maguire and Rashford both going close.

 Against Liverpool and Victory, Ten Hag made wholesale changes at half-time, but this time he made just one, with Donny van de Beek on for Scott McTominay.